Introducing BrandingRepo (for Rails)

 Bereik meer met toegankelijkheid: inclusive design

-An article, posted almost 7 years ago filed in toegankelijkheid, accessibility, mensenrechten, inclusive design, design, web & aria.
+An article, posted more than 7 years ago filed in toegankelijkheid, accessibility, mensenrechten, inclusive design, design, web & aria.

 Meer mensen bereiken, waarom dan niet alle mensen?
 Een paar weken geleden volgde ik een cursus van Peter van Grieken van Frozen Rockets.
 Hij wees ons er op dat 300.000 mensen in Nederland slechtziend of volledig blind zijn.
 Daarnaast zijn er bijna 700.000 mensen die kleurenblind zijn en dan hebben we 825.000 dyslectici en 1,5 miljoen laaggeletterden nog niet geteld.
 Doe je veel met video of geluid dan is het belangrijk om te weten dat er ook nog eens 1,3 miljoen mensen slechthorend of doof zijn.
 En dat naast 1,5 miljoen lichamelijk beperkten.
 Dat zijn 4 miljoen mensen met enige vorm van beperking (bron).